rtlee9/serveit-demo-imagenet-keras/README.md

 # Live ServeIt demo
 ## ImageNet classifier API with Keras pretrained model

 [ServeIt](https://github.com/rtlee9/serveit) lets you easily serve model predictions and supplementary information from a RESTful API.
 This repository illustrates this process by deploying a pretrained ImageNet classifier to an API endpoint.
-The classifier accepts an image URL as a URL argument in a GET request and responds with the top 3 predicted classes for that image.
+The classifier accepts an image URL as a URL argument in a POST request and responds with the top 3 predicted classes for that image.

 Give it a try!